xiaoxiae/slama.dev/_posts/2022-10-16-masters-in-heidelberg.md

 ### Housing
 It's fucked up.

-Your best bet is to start **really** early and try to apply for housing in Heidelberg's dorms (either public or private).
+Your best bet is to start **really** early and try to apply for housing in Heidelberg's dorms (via [student union](https://stw.uni-heidelberg.de/en/) or privately-owned).
 If they're full, going in person and making sad eyes reportedly works, although I haven't tried.
-You should also try to periodically scour [wg-gesucht](wg-gesucht.de/), which is targeted at student housing, and [immobilienscout24](https://www.immobilienscout24.de/), which is the largest property renting and purchase website in Germany.
+You should also try to periodically scour [wg-gesucht](https://wg-gesucht.de/), which is targeted at student housing, and [immobilienscout24](https://www.immobilienscout24.de/), which is the largest property renting and purchase website in Germany.

 The text we usually sent, along with a **SCHUFA certificate** (which we got from [immobilienscout24](https://www.immobilienscout24.de/) but you can actually get for free if you do some due diligence and are not as pressed for time as we were) is the following, both in English and in German: